-What Tasks Do HVAC Helpers Complete?
+Which Tasks Can HVAC Helpers Do?

 - Carrying and loading equipment and materials

-- Aiding technicians as they complete installation, maintenance and repair of HVAC equipment
+- Assisting with the installation, maintenance and repair of HVAC equipment

-They may also be responsible for performing basic tests and checks on HVAC systems to look for signs of trouble.
+They may also be responsible for performing basic tests and checks on HVAC systems to ensure they are functioning properly.

-How Do You Become an HVAC Helper?
+What Do I Need to Become an HVAC Helper?

 To start as an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
 These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
 Some programs may also include classes in related subjects, such as electrical theory and safety practices.